jmr-source/doc_en/tag-f-number.md

 #### Description ####

 <pre>
-According to the number of tags to fill in the string, the output format of the number, or set the format of the digital parameters.
+According to the content of tag, output format of the number, or set the variable.
 </pre>

 #### Property ####